blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 One could argue that in the one-shot scenario, Proto-MAML doesn't learn that much in the inner loop beside the initialization itself.
 This happens as the dot product between an embedded training example and one class prototype (which equals the embedded training example itself for one class) will be disproportionately high.
 For a k-shot example, this effect might be less, but still, there is always one training example embedding within the prototype to compare.
 Following this thought, the training samples would rather provide a useful initialization of the final layer than a lot of parameter adaptation.

-Proto-MAML is claimed to outperform the approaches K-nearest neighbours, the finetune baseline, MatchingNet, ProtoNet, fo-MAML and RelationNet on most sub-datasets of MetaDataset <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>, like ILSVRC-2012 or Omniglot.
+Proto-MAML is claimed to outperform the approaches, K-nearest neighbours, the fine-tune baseline, MatchingNet, ProtoNet, fo-MAML and RelationNet on most sub-datasets of MetaDataset <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>, like ILSVRC-2012 or Omniglot.

 ## What else is there?
 Before proceeding to [Conclusion & Discussion](#conclusion--discussion), here are some pointers to methods that did not perfectly fit the topic but which are closely related:

 The first method worth mentioning is called Latent Embedding Optimization (LEO) <d-cite key="DBLP:conf/iclr/RusuRSVPOH19"></d-cite>.
 The authors encode the training data in a low dimensional subspace, from which model parameters $\theta$ can be generated.
 In the example presented, $\theta$ consists only of $\mathbf{w}$, so for the first inner-loop iteration, this would perfectly fit our initialization topic.
-The low dimensional code is generated using a feed-forward encoder, as well as a relation network.
+The low-dimensional code is generated using a feed-forward encoder, as well as a relation network.
 Using the relation network allows LEO to consider relations between the training examples of different classes.
 Very similar classes, for example, might require different decision boundaries than more distinct classes, hence the intuition.

 LEO deviates from the initialization scheme, however, as optimization is done in the low dimensional subspace and not on the model's parameters directly.
 It is stated that optimizing in a lower dimensional subspace helps in low-data regimes.

 Another related method is called MetaOptNet <d-cite key="DBLP:conf/cvpr/LeeMRS19"></d-cite>.
 In this approach, convex base learners, like support vector machines, are used as the classification head.
-Those can be optimized till convergence, which solves e.g., the problem of varying performance due to random class label orderings.
+Those can be optimized till convergence, which solves, e.g., the problem of varying performance due to random class label orderings.

 ## Conclusion & Discussion
 To conclude, we've seen that a variety of problems can be tackled by using initialization strategies for MAMLs linear classification head, including: